 - Serve Anzac with a cup of tea or coffee

-- Do prefer vanilla ice cream for a crunchy treat
+- Do you prefer vanilla ice cream for a crunchy treat

 - For children, put Anzac biscuits in the lunchbox for a healthy snack